EPICENTER

 Video 1 Collar ROI analysis showing progressive buildup

-Video 1 (2.MOV, 60fps) — Simultaneous collar/FF onset at CF22 (t=1.083s), collar 1.22× full-frame at peak
+Video 1 (2.mov, 60fps) — Simultaneous collar/FF onset at CF22 (t=1.083s), collar 1.22× full-frame at peak

 Spatial Localization — The Collar Hotspot